shadow-robot/ethercat_grant/README.md

 ## When releasing this package (developers only)

-After doing a release, the `scripts/postinst` post installation script has to be manually pushed to the branch with name `debian/ROS_DISTRO/ethercat_grant` inside the debian directory (where ROS_DISTRO is one of hydro, indigo...)
+If we change the `scripts/postinst` post installation script, it has to be manually copied, commited and pushed to the branch with name `debian/ROS_DISTRO/ethercat_grant` inside the debian directory (where ROS_DISTRO is one of hydro, indigo...)

 e.g. https://github.com/shadow-robot/ethercat_grant-release/tree/debian/indigo/ethercat_grant/debian